viamrobotics/docs/docs/micro-rdk/base/esp32_wheeled_base.md

 # SMEs: Gautham V.
 ---

-A `wheeled` base supports mobile robotic bases with drive motors on both sides (differential steering).
+An `esp32_wheeled_base` base supports mobile robotic bases with drive motors on both sides (differential steering).
 Only two-wheeled bases are supported by this micro-RDK exclusive model.

 Configure a `esp32_wheeled_base` base as follows: